Skip to main content

 • it provides Evohome support for Home Assistant and other automation platforms

-NOTE: the TCC API used by this library does not currently support cooling.
+NOTE: the TCC API available to this library does not currently support cooling.

 This client requires the aiohttp library.
 If you prefer a non-async client, evohome-client uses requests instead.